-The $1.4 billion Waterview Connection project will complete Auckland’s Western Ring Route.
+The $1.4 billion Waterview Connection project completes Auckland’s Western Ring Route.
 The project involves almost five kilometres of new motorway including two parallel tunnels, 2.4 kilometres in length, and interchanges to connect to the Southwestern Motorway at Mt Roskill and to the Northwestern Motorway at Great North Road.
-It will be the largest, most expensive and most complex roading project ever undertaken in New Zealand.

 The notion of extruded boxes shifting in and out of the tunnel express traffic movement through the tunnel, its glazed ends with vertical patterning referencing the striated basalt columns remnant from cooled lava of early volcanic eruptions present across the site.